-Weather patterns in many parts of the world are influenced by El Niño and La Niña.
-Humans and ecosystems can be positively and negatively affected.
-During the fall through spring, across the southern part of the U.S., El Niño usually causes increased rainfall and sometimes destructive flooding.
-During the same seasons, La Niña usually causes drier weather in the southern U.S. and colder and wetter weather in the Northwest.
-Even though El Niño occurs in the Pacific it often reduces the number of hurricanes that form in the Atlantic.
-Conversely, La Niña events tend to increase the number of hurricanes (Source: PMEL).
+Ecosystems and human communities can be positively or negatively affected.
+For example, in the Southern part of the United States, during the fall through spring, El Niño usually causes increased rainfall and sometimes destructive flooding.
+La Niña , however, usually causes drier weather in the South, but the Northwest tends to be colder and wetter than average.
+Even though El Niño occurs in the Pacific Ocean, it often reduces the number of hurricanes that form in the Atlantic Ocean.
+Conversely, La Niña events tend to be related to an increase in the number of Atlantic hurricanes.

 Food production is impacted by ENSO.
 Changes in ocean temperatures and currents that happen during El Niño impact marine life.
-This can impact people who make a living fishing and consumers who depend on certain fish for food.
-Agriculture is very dependent on climate and ENSO’s affect on rainfall and temperature have important impacts on food production.
+This can impact individuals who make a living fishing and consumers who depend on certain fish for food.
+Agriculture is of course very dependent on climate and weather, as a result ENSO’s influence on rainfall and temperature have important consequences for food production and availability.

 ENSO provides teachers with the opportunity to have students discover ways that the oceanic and atmospheric systems interact and how those interactions can impact ecosystems and human society.
-The resources in this Collection can be used to help learn about; the basics of ENSO, the inter-relationship of Earth systems, the impacts of these interactions, and how to use and analyze data.
-These resources can be used to teach students how scientists study the complexity of the Earth’s systems and how better El Niño/La Niña forecasts can benefit agriculture (including potato chip companies) and fishing, as well as zookeepers and disaster managers.
+The resources in this Collection can be used to help learn about the basics of ENSO, the inter-relationship of Earth systems, the consequences of these interactions, and how to use and analyze data.
+These resources can be used to teach students how scientists study the complexity of the Earth’s systems and why better El Niño/La Niña forecasts can benefit agriculture, natural resource managers and human communities.

 The hurricane impacts of El Niño and its counterpart La Niña are like a see-saw between the Pacific and Atlantic oceans, strengthening hurricane activity in one region while weakening it in the other....
 Read More